yannikbuhl/gie/README.md

 ## Disclaimer

-This package has been developed independently and is not in any way associated to GIE or the AGSI/ALSI+ transparency platform.
-Some parts of the API may exhibit unforeseen behaviour due to the API still being subject to changes.
+This package has been developed independently of and is not in any way associated to GIE or the AGSI/ALSI+ transparency platform.
+Some parts of or calls to the API may exhibit unforeseen behaviour due to the API still being subject to changes.